 However, once you recognize that the mistake was part of the process and acknowledge all the tasks you've done well, you could feel better about yourself and your work and feel more equipped to do your job well.

-“I Know What You’re Thinking”
+“I Know What You’re Up To”

 Suppose your friend showed up at a party, and you first saw an angry expression on their face.
 Then, instead of asking them what was wrong, you concluded that they were mad at you.
 Due to your assumption, you may have missed out on a connection with your friend.
 This situation shows how mind reading might impact others.